chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ### Prerequisites

-1. Valid facebook account.
+1. A valid facebook account.
-2. Valid facebook page.
+2. A valid facebook page.

 ### Register A Facebook App

-1. Click on `Create App` button
+1. Click on the `Create App` button

 ![facebook_create_app](./images/facebook/facebook-create-app.png)

-2. Choose the option `others`.
+2. Select the option `Other`.

 ![facebook_other_app](./images/facebook/facebook_other_app.png)

-3. In the select an app type, choose `business`.
+3. For the app type, choose `Business`.

 ![facebook_business](./images/facebook/facebook_business.png)

-3. Fill the basic details like App name, email.
+3. Enter basic details like the app name and email.

 ![facebook_business_details](./images/facebook/facebook_business_details.png)